insynchq/homebrew-python/README.md

 # Insync Homebrew Taps

-These are [Homebrew][brew] taps for installing specific versions of dependencies required for Drivebox development.
+These are [Homebrew](http://brew.sh/) taps for installing specific versions of dependencies required for Drivebox development.

 ## Usage